-Life continuously moves us forward, but many forces can knock us off balance.
-Constraints and obstacles are a part of living and we must adapt, try new approaches, and make new mistakes, in order to grow.
+Life moves us forward and many forces may knock us off balance.
+Constraints and obstacles are part of living and we must adapt, try new approaches, and make new mistakes in order to grow.
 We are often injured, sometimes greatly, but we may hide our pain because we want to present ourselves as okay.
 Being okay indicates worthiness for inclusion; it means being like “everyone else.”
-Being okay means getting by.
+Being okay sometimes means getting by.

 I work with adults experiencing difficulties with a variety of behaviors that are holding them back from the lives they seek.
 These include protective behaviors like anger, anxiety, depression; numbing behaviors (alcohol or substances abuse.); distractions (with work, promiscuity, exercise, or others), and more.
 I work to help bring clarity and build safe connections within families, relationships at work, and elsewhere.
 I work to guide safe processing of grief, loss and loneliness.
 Together, we focus on you and your needs for emotional health.

-I practice the Internal Family Systems (IFS) model of therapy which is based on an understanding of our protective behaviors as being beneficial, with a goal to keep us safe.
-Our work is to bring calm, curiosity and compassion to were we find protection, meet that and build trust so we can discover a path to help and healing.
+I practice the Internal Family Systems (IFS) model of therapy which is based on an understanding of our protective behaviors as, at core, being beneficial, with a goal to keep us safe.
+Our work is to bring calm, curiosity and compassion to were we find such protection, meet that and build trust so we can discover a path to support healing.

 Sessions last a minimum of 50 minutes.
 This is intentional and focused work.
 As such, session times are closely followed to honor the space and time – particularly when a client is scheduled directly after your session.
 It is important to start on time and allow yourself a few moments after the session to connect again to the rest of your day.